bhtinch/Hype/README.md

 - Implement the didSelectRowAt tableView method to grab the hype you wish to edit and pass it into the presentHypeAlert(for hype:) method

 #### CKSubsription
+Add the Background Modes capability and check Remote Notifications.
+This will allow your app to receive remote notificaitons while it is not active.

 ##### AppDelegate
 - Import UserNotificationCenter and request authorization for notificatino
 - Import CloudKit to implement didRegisterForRemoteNotificationWithDeviceToken, didFailToRegisterForRemoteNotificationsWithError, and didReceiveRemoteNotifaction